lcwheeler/lcwheeler.github.io/about.md

 ### Co-organization of the SOL Seminar Online series

-I am one of the organizers for the [Solanaceae Seminar Online](https://physaloidseminars.weebly.com/) series, a virtual platform for the discussion of research in the Solanaceae that hosts an international community of plant researchers.
+I am one of the organizers for the [Solanaceae Seminar Online](https://physaloidseminars.weebly.com/) series, a virtual, multilingual platform for the discussion of research in the Solanaceae that hosts an international community of plant researchers.

 ### Contact me